trinodb/trino/docs/src/main/sphinx/develop/table-functions.rst

 Table function execution
 ------------------------

+There are two paths of execution available for table functions.

+1. Pushdown to the connector

-Table functions are executed as pushdown to the connector.
-The connector that provides a table function should implement the ``applyTableFunction()`` method.
+The connector that provides the table function implements the ``applyTableFunction()`` method.
 This method is called during the optimization phase of query processing.
 It returns a ``ConnectorTableHandle`` and a list of ``ColumnHandle`` s representing the table function result.
 The table function invocation is then replaced with a ``TableScanNode``.

+This execution path is convenient for table functions whose results are easy to represent as a ``ConnectorTableHandle``, for example query pass-through.
+It only supports scalar and descriptor arguments.

+2. Execution by operator

+Trino has a dedicated operator for table functions.
+It can handle table functions with any number of table arguments as well as scalar and descriptor arguments.
+To use this execution path, you provide an implementation of a processor.

+If your table function has one or more table arguments, you must implement ``TableFunctionDataProcessor``.
+It processes pages of input data.

+If your table function is a source operator (it does not have table arguments), you must implement ``TableFunctionSplitProcessor``.
+It processes splits.
+The connector that provides the function must provide a ``ConnectorSplitSource`` for the function.
+With splits, the task can be divided so that each split represents a subtask.

 Access control
 --------------